aniknia/tictactoe_v2/README.md

-# tictactoe_v2
+# tictactoe v2
-A C++ update to my previous tictactoe game in C.
-Game is played from the command prompt.
-Best experience is on windows since some windows specific comnmands were used to give the appearance of animations.
+When I first started my programming journey I started by writing a small tictactoe game in C, this is its older brother written in C++ using OOP.
+This game was written for the windows command prompt.

 Features
 - Simple Bot for PvE